-- I. A project narrative indicating the scope of work, scale, and character of the project, and proposes proposal of solution(s) to any potential obstacles to development discovered in the Respondent's title report and other due diligence investigation of the Development Parcel; - II.
-The Zoning strategies for the project, including a detailed explanation and justification for any proposed zoning variance or PUD.
+- I. A project narrative indicating the overall concept and vision for the Site, scope of work, scale, and character of the project, proposed solution(s) to any potential obstacles to development, and other due diligence investigation of the Development Parcel; - II.
+The Zoning strategies for the project, including a detailed explanation and justification for any proposed zoning change.
 If applicable, Respondent should provide a schedule that fully describes each step in the approval process necessary for entitlements assumed in the response; - III.
-The estimated achievable gross floor area below and above grade (on-site FAR); - IV.
-A visual representation of the proposed development and schematic plans that include basement plan, ground floor plan, typical floor plan, and roof plan and elevations of front, side, and rear views.
-Such visual representation need not be elaborate or costly, but should offer DMPED a clear picture of the proposed completed project.
-If possible, Respondent should provide color renderings or three-dimensional graphics for better understanding of the proposed project; - V. A summary of the total number of residential units by unit mix, affordability, unit size, and the average net square footage for each unit type; - VI.
-Evidence of market demand and rent/sales projections for each type of program use; - VII.
+A visual representation of the proposed development and schematic plans that includes basement plan, ground floor plan, typical floor plan, and roof plan and elevations of front, side, and rear views for vertical structures.
+Such visual representation need not be elaborate or costly but should offer DMPED a clear picture of the proposed completed project.
+If possible, Respondent should provide color renderings or three-dimensional graphics for better understanding of the proposed project;

+- IV.
+A summary of the total number of residential units by unit mix, affordability, unit size, and the average net square footage for each unit type; - V. Evidence of market demand and rent/sales projections for each type of proposed programmed use; - VI.
 The gross square footage for all different types of program uses, including all above and below grade parking space.
-For retail space, total gross square footage, the number of bays and the intended type of retail tenant must be specified; - VIII.
+For retail space, total gross square footage, the number of bays and the intended type of retail tenant must be specified; - VII.
 Parking and loading plans, including access points.
-The project's transportation and parking strategy, taking into account the Development Parcel's location close to multiple Metro Stations and bus stops, and major transportation corridor; - IX.
-A Landscape plan showing the typical landscape materials planned to be used on the property and in the public realm, including street furnishings, lighting, landscape and streetscape elements; - X. A proposed project timeline for the design, construction and occupancy periods, including any phasing of the development; - XI.
-The proposed development schedule (see Reservation of Rights & Miscellaneous provisions) and related contingencies, if any, given DMPED's stated desire to deliver a quality project within the shortest amount of time; - XII.
+The project's transportation and parking strategy, considering the Development Parcel's location close to a Metro Station and multiple bus stops, and major transportation corridor; - VIII.
+A Landscape plan showing the typical landscape materials planned to be used on the property and in the public realm, including street furnishings, lighting, landscape and streetscape elements; - IX.
+A proposed project timeline for the design, construction and occupancy periods, including any phasing of the development; X. The proposed development schedule (see Reservation of Rights & Miscellaneous provisions) and related contingencies. - if any, given DMPED's stated desire to deliver a quality project within the shortest amount of time; - XI.
 A management plan for proposed housing and/or commercial space.
-The name of the management company, a company profile and a description of services, to include experience in affordable housing, shall be provided; and - XIII.
+The name of the management company, a company profile and a description of services, to include experience in affordable housing, shall be provided; and - XII.
 A description of any proposed additional project or neighborhood related amenities.